1 person killed, others injured in shooting at Florida Walmart

-One person was killed and others were injured in a shooting at a Walmart in Florida City Wednesday afternoon, officials said.
+Multiple suspects were being sought after a shooting inside a Walmart in Florida City Wednesday afternoon left one man dead and another injured, and caused panic that left multiple people hurt as they ran from the gunfire, officials said.

-Miami-Dade Police confirmed two people were shot at the Walmart at 33501 S. Dixie Highway.
-One person died from their injuries while the other person was expected to survive, police said.
+Miami-Dade Police confirmed two men were shot at the Walmart at 33501 S. Dixie Highway just before 3 p.m.
+A 23-year-old man, later identified as Nathaniel Baez, died from his injuries while another man was expected to survive, police said.

+Cellphone video showed people trying to assist one victim who was laying on the store's floor moments after the shooting.

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.